Negrea-Andrei/Personal_portfolio/README.md

 # Personal_portfolio
-This will be my personal portofoloi
+This will be my personal portfolio